addiscent/php-server-mon-sys/README.md

 ##### _PHP Server Monitor_ Time Zone
 The default _PHP Server Monitor_ time zone is _UTC_.
 You may change the time zone by editing the _php.ini_ file, located in the _./php-fpm/_ sub-directory.

 Note that the _PHP Server Monitor_ _Time Zone_ must only be changed _BEFORE_ creating the _PHP Server Monitor_ database.
 The _PHP Server Monitor_ database is created during the process described above, in the section titled, _PHP Server Monitor_ _Initialization_.
-If the _PHP Server Monitor_ _Time Zone_ setting after _PHP Server Monitor_ _Initialization_, the timestamps on the data collected in the database will be out of sync with the displayed charts, rendering the collected data useless for charting in _PHP Server Monitor_.
+If the _PHP Server Monitor_ _Time Zone_ is set after _PHP Server Monitor_ _Initialization_, the timestamps on the data collected in the database will be out of sync with the displayed charts, rendering the collected data useless for charting in _PHP Server Monitor_.

 To change the _PHP Server Monitor_ _Time Zone_, search the _./php-fpm/php.ini_ file for the term _date.timezone_.
 Change the default value, _UTC_, to your time zone, e.g., _America/Los_Angeles_.
 For valid time zone codes, see: